42 at gymkhana

 Image: Bennie Curnow

 Who said business lunches had to be dull affairs?
-Mere moments from the sky scrapers of Canary Wharf, the newly-opened Marceline boasts one of the most vibrant private dining rooms in the city.
+Mere moments from the sky scrapers of Canary Wharf, Marceline boasts one of the most vibrant private dining rooms in the city.
 One of a number of event spaces, which also include the al fresco waterfront terrace and mezzanine, this adaptable area is suitable for everything from post-meeting cocktail hours to celebratory dinners.
-Food is of the classic French variety so expect signatures including trout with green beans and almonds, steak frites, chicken paillard and rotisserie chicken.
+Food is of the classic French variety so expect signatures including shrimp cocktail with avocado, steak frites and half grilled lobster with garlic butter.

 Kolamba East, The City